DeplanckeLab/CAS-scRNAseq-2025/README.md

 - carry out cell-type annotation and downstream analyses

 **Pre-requisites - material & software**
-- The participants are thus required to have their own computer with an Internet connection.
+- The participants are required to have their own computer with an Internet connection.
 ASAP is a fully online tool, so no other installation is needed.

 <br/>